liamhardy742/cse15l-lab-reports/Week 3 Lab Report.md

 <br/>
 <br/>
 <br/>
 ## The second option is -cv, which is a combination of the -c and the -v options.
-This prints the count of the lines found (from the -c part), where the lines found are lines where no match is found (from the -v part).
+This prints the count of the lines found (from the -c part), where the lines found are lines where no match to the command line argument for the searching String is found (from the -v part).
 This option and it's use/description was sourced from [https://man7.org/linux/man-pages/man1/grep.1.html](https://man7.org/linux/man-pages/man1/grep.1.html)